odebear27/toy-puzzle/README.md

 ### Next Steps

-- Add music
+- Add music for user experience
+- Allow users to start off from the level they stopped at (eg, if they completed level 1, game starts from level 2 on refresh)
-- Implement Level 3 of game (5x5)
+- Implement leaderboard

 ### Development Environment